-GENERAL OPERATION
+GENERAL OPERATION - CUPRIC CHLORIDE

-The Vis-U-Etch[TM] 7 is automatically activated by incoming pressure when the etcher is switched on.
+The Vis-U-EtchTM 8 is automatically activated by incoming pressure when the etcher is switched on.
 It will also automatically turn off when the etcher is switched off.

-There are three switches on the front of the Electronic Section and they are used to operate Oxidizer, Spent and Acid in that order.
-All three switches have three-positions.
-The three positions are:
+There are two or three sets of pushbutton switches on the front of the Electronic Section and they are used to operate Oxidizer, Spent (optional) and Acid in that order.
+Each has three options.
+These options are: